Michaelvll/Network-In-Practice/Assignment2/iperf/readme.md

 ## Usage

 For convenience, I have already generated a jar file in the bin folder.
-You can run the Iperfer.jar by the commands below.
+You can run the Iperfer.jar by the commands below (Require jdk version >= 8).
 Also, you can compile and execute the codes by the command show in the next session.
 1. For client
     ```bash
     java -jar bin/Iperfer -c -h hostname -p port -t time